-Distributed Multimedia Applications MMP 420 4 crs.
-5 hrs.
+Distributed Multimedia Applications 4 crs.
+5 brs.

 This course will introduce the concept of designing and constructing a distributed multimedia presentation.
 It will cover issues of synchronization between applications, partitioning of relevant applications and interaction management for multimedia applications distributed over a network.
 The students will be expected to design and implement a simple distributed multimedia application.
-Prerequisite: MMP 320 computer-assisted instruction; and creation of world wide web sites.
-Prerequisites: MMP 200 and [any 200-level MMP or MMA course]
+Prerequisite: MMP 320

-Multimedia Project Lab 4 crs.
+Multimedia Project LabMMP 4604 crs.
 5 hrs.

 Students will work collaboratively to plan, design and create a complete project to be stored on a CD ROM.
-Projects may be drawn from such applications as: information kiosks;
+Projects may be drawn from such applications as: information kiosks; computer-assisted instruction; and creation of world wide web sites.
+Prerequisites: MMP 200 and [any 200-level MMP or MMA course]